Instawork/hyperview/docs/guide_demo_app_contribution.md

   index.xml.njk # includes all styles.xml.njk and index.xml.njk files
 ```

-Path to lookup a style declaration: `style.xml.njk` of the demonstration → `styles` block in example’s `index.xml.njk` → `_includes/styles.xml.njk`
+Order to lookup a style declaration: `style.xml.njk` of the demonstration → `styles` block in example’s `index.xml.njk` → `_includes/styles.xml.njk`

 ## Eleventy’s Front Matter

-Metadata used to define variables or settings that are used by eleventy while processing a .njk file.
+Metadata used to define variables or settings that are used by eleventy while processing an .njk file.
 More details in [11ty's Front Matter data reference](https://www.11ty.dev/docs/data-frontmatter/)

 ### Built-in Properties

 - `permalink`: The URL where the page will be available.
-In our case, the .xml file output.`/_data/eleventyComputed.js` computes this automatically.
+In our case, the .xml file output. `/_data/eleventyComputed.js` computes this automatically.
 - `tags`: List of tags associated with the file.
 These tags can be used to categorize or filter files.
 For example, you might have a blog post with the tags ["programming", "python", "tutorial"].
 These tags could be used to find all blog posts about programming, or all blog posts about Python.

 ### Custom Properties

 - `hv_tab_id`: An identifier for a tab on the home screen.
-Used inside tab.xml.njk for selecting the tab in tab bar
+Used inside `tab.xml.njk` for selecting the tab in tab bar
 - `hv_button_behavior`: A variable that controls the behavior of the header button on the page.
 In this case, can have values `"close"`, `"none"` and (default) `"back"`
 - `hv_list_tags`: Used to specify a list of `tags` that should be displayed on the page.
 All files specifying a certain `hv_list_tags` as their `tags` are included in the list.
 - `hv_title`: The title of the page.
 This could be used in a `<title>` tag in the HTML head, or as a heading in the body of the page.